o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

     - Call `InitShapeExampleResource()` in the class constructor.

-Your `ShapeExampleEditorModule.cpp` file should be similar to the one in the [ShapeExample sample](https://github.com/o3de/sample-code-gems/blob/main/cpp_gems/ShapeExample/Code/Source/ShapeExampleEditorModule.cpp) in the `sample-code-gems` repo.

 ## Build and debug your tool

 Build and debug your custom shape tool using **Visual Studio 2019**.